 - 1. Floors may be either smooth or textured (like linoleum or carpet) and may have deviations of up to 3 mm in height between the tiles.
 There may be holes in the floor (approximately 5 mm in diameter) for fastening walls. - 2.
 Colored tiles: - a.
 There will be tiles of different colors on the floor of the maze.
 The meaning of each color is explained below. - b.
 Coloured tiles will be placed randomly at the start of each game. - c.
-The organizers will fix colored tiles to the floor, but teams should be prepared for slight movements of up to 3 cm of these tiles. - 3.
+The organizers will fix colored tiles to the floor, but teams should be prepared for slight movements [6] of these tiles. - 3.
 Black tiles in the field represent holes, which the robot must avoid. - 4.
 Silver tiles in the field represent checkpoints. - 5.
 Blue tiles: - a.
 Blue tiles in the field represent puddles or other hard-to-traverse terrains. - b.
-If a robot visits a blue tile, it has to stop for 5 consequent seconds before visiting another tile.
+If a robot visits a blue tile, it has to stop for 5 consequent seconds before visiting another tile. - 6.
+Robots must be designed to navigate under tiles that form bridges over other tiles.
+Tiles placed above other tiles will be supported by walls.
+The minimum height (space between the floor and the ceiling) will be 25 cm.